Sandeepsuresh1998/MagicAssesment/README.md

 ## Part 3 getStationWithMostFluctuationTimeBound
   This was quite trivial after solving part 2 because part 3 can be broken down into a part 2 problem.
-After I filtered out the data in the dataframe that was not in the bounds of the time, I could just then call getStationWithMostFluctuation with my edited dataframe, as all the readings in this dataframe are within the correct time bounds.
+After I filtered out the data in the dataframe that was not in the bounds of the time passed, I could just then call getStationWithMostFluctuation with my edited dataframe, as all the readings in this dataframe are within the correct time bounds.

 ## Testing